 a love which overcomes all.

-So we ask that you will give us grace and strength to deal with this world boldly.
+So we ask that you will give us strength to be your presence here.

 In our church Lord, let us build each other up.

 Where we see friends stumbling, let us hold them tight.

 When we see opportunities to reach out, let us grasp them firmly

 and where there are difficulties to overcome, let us be creative